Primo Nautic

 The Impact of Climate Change on Maritime Operations

-The maritime industry is one of the major sectors in the world.
-World Bank’s published article even noted that maritime operations make up 80% of the total volume of all world trade.
+The maritime industry is one of the major sectors worldwide.
+A World Bank article noted that maritime operations make up 80% of the total volume of all world trade.

 Unfortunately, just like the other lucrative industries, the maritime industry doesn’t just deal with accommodating high service demands and constantly deals with different environmental concerns.